 10. Our Top Winter Boot Picks

 Once you've read through the steps above, it's time to select the perfect winter boots for you.
-We cover all of our top picks in our article on the best winter boots, but below are a few of our favorites broken into key categories for both men and women:
+We cover all of our top picks in our articles on the best winter boots and women's winter boots, but below are a few of our favorites:

-Best Overall Winter Boot: The North Face Shellista II
+Best Overall Winter Boot: The North Face Chilkat 400 V